SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 Within a CAP application, you can define a database schema that can be built into HANA database artifacts.
 The artifacts can be deployed to a bound HDI container, which will cause the creation of the database tables, relationships, views, and any other HANA database artifacts.

-For this project, the schema has two entities; `DocumentChunk` and `JobPostings`.
+For this project, the schema has two entities; `DocumentChunks` and `JobPostings`.

-The `DocumentChunk` entity contains the text chunks, embeddings for the provided context information and relevant metadata.
+The `DocumentChunks` entity contains the text chunks, embeddings for the provided context information and relevant metadata.
 In the next exercise [07 - Define the Job Posting Service](../07-define-job-posting-service/README.md), you will define a service for creating and deleting job postings.
 You will use a chat model to create job postings for specific job specifications and later use an embedding model to create vector embeddings providing additional business contextual information to the chat model.
 This information can then be used to generate an accurate job posting utilizing internal company specific information.

 👉 Open the `schema.cds` file under the `db` directory.